kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 - The implementation resolves the Service's EndpointSlices, the same way it does for a `kind: Service` backendRef today.
 No new controllers or endpoint management logic is required.
-- Only the "service backend" role is used.
-The ClusterIP, DNS name, and other "service frontend" properties are ignored.
+- Only the Service's EndpointSlices are used for endpoint resolution.
+All other Service spec fields - including `ClusterIP`, DNS, `internalTrafficPolicy`, `externalTrafficPolicy`, `sessionAffinity`, and `trafficDistribution` - are not used.
 - Only `ClusterIP` and headless (`clusterIP: None`) Services are supported. `ExternalName`, `NodePort`, and `LoadBalancer` types MUST be rejected.
 - Service binding does not add new capabilities to Service itself.
 All configuration (TLS, protocol, session